RolnickLab/antenna-docs/README.md

 - Create a new branch
 - Add/modify the files found in the [docs](docs) folder
 - Execute `make preview-docs` to visualize the changes and formatting
-- Execute `make pre-commit` to ensure proper formatting
+- Execute `make fix-lint` to ensure proper formatting and linting
 - Open a Pull Request to submit your changes

 Once the Pull Request is reviewed and merged, the new version will be auto-deployed